cesar-pz/ducktionary/README.md

-# Custom Wordle
+# Ducktionary

-A minimal and modern Wordle clone with both random 5-letter word mode (default) and custom word puzzle creation (5-10 letters).
+A minimal and modern Wordle-inspired game with both random 5-letter word mode (default) and custom word puzzle creation (5-10 letters).
+Disclaimer: This repo is not affiliated with The New York Times or any of its subsidiaries.

 ## Features

 - 🎲 **Random Mode (Default)**: Play with randomly selected 5-letter words
-- ✏️ **Custom Mode**: Create puzzles with words from 5 to 10 letters
+- ✏️ **Custom Mode**: Create puzzles with words from 5 to 8 letters
 - 🎨 **Modern UI**: Clean, minimal design with beautiful gradient background
 - 🎮 **Full Wordle Mechanics**:
   - Green tiles for correct letters in correct positions